Geekdude/Geekdude.github.io/README.md

 # Aaron's Personal Website

-This repository contains the source for a Jekyll powered personal website for Aaron Young.
-If you have any questions about the source please contact me at [ayoung3210@gmail.com](mailto:ayoung3210@gmail.com).
+This repository contains the source for a Jekyll powered personal website for Aaron Young hosted at [Geekdude.github.io](Geekdude.github.io).
+If you have any questions about the source please contact me at
+[ayoung3210@gmail.com](mailto:ayoung3210@gmail.com).

 ## Prerequisites